tainstr/misura.client/misura/client/doc/install.rst

 3. For each executable file, right click on it and select "Create link".
 A new file will be created each time (E.g.: ``C:\misura\browser.exe - link``).
 4. Copy or move the newly created link files to your Desktop, in order to find them more easily.

+.. hint:: You should extract all contents of the zip file.
+Moving or copying the executables somewhere else from the relative position they have in the extracted folder will cause severe errors.
+Create shortcuts if you want to easily reach executables from your preferred positions.

 ----------
 Upgrading